 The Master's in Curriculum & Instruction supports educators who are interested in developing greater understanding and expertise in the teaching and learning of three areas: Literacy Education, Math & Science, or Humanities Education.

 This program track supports educators who are interested in developing greater understanding and expertise in the teaching and learning of mathematics and science.
 The program helps you develop your own content knowledge in mathematics and science, as well as greater understanding of how curriculum and instructional strategies can be tailored to foster students’ understandings of mathematics and science.
-Some students enroll in the program in conjunction with their participation in a CU Boulder-sponsored professional development program offered in collaboration with local school districts: Partners in Education (PIE).

 Students must successfully complete 30 credit hours of approved coursework while maintaining at least a B (3.0) average in all